-Excellence Achieving the highest quality in all

-we do.

-Leadership Developing visions and strategies

-for a desired future, and aligning and energizing people to achieve those visions.

-Innovation Creating and implementing new ideas

-and methods.

-Collaboration Working cooperatively with other

-organizations and within our own

-system.

-Responsiveness Providing appropriate programs and

-services in a proactive, flexible, and

-timely manner.

-Accountability Measuring our performance and

-using the results for improvement.

-Stewardship Ensuring our programs and services add value to our students and add value to our students and communities throughout the state, and operate in accordance with the public trust for which we are responsible.
+Excellence Achieving the highest quality in all we do.
+Leadership Developing visions and strategies for a desired future, and aligning and energizing people to achieve those visions.
+Innovation Creating and implementing new ideas and methods.
+Collaboration Working cooperatively with other organizations and within our own system.
+Responsiveness Providing appropriate programs and services in a proactive, flexible, and timely manner.
+Accountability Measuring our performance and using the results for improvement.
+Stewardship Ensuring our programs and services add value to our students and communities throughout the state, and operate in accordance with the public trust for which we are responsible.